percolator/percolator/admin/vagrant/precise64/ReadMe.txt

 . openssh

 Instructions:
-1. in build_win.sh set release value to the desired path and branch value to the desired branch.
+1. in build_precise.sh set release value to the desired path and branch value to the desired branch.
-3. $ sh build_win.sh
+3. $ sh build_precise.sh